Authentication Profile Parameters

 • The public API service identifies itself with a certificate from a public certificate authority.

-• Studio identifies itself with a certificate provided by the customer and provisioned by Professional Services into the customers tenancy.
+• Studio identifies itself with a certificate provided by the customer and provisioned into the customers tenancy.
 This certificate can be issued by public or private certificate authorities.

 Studio does not validate the certificate chain of the customer provided client certificate.
 The certificate expiry must be customer managed.